Heritage Vietnamese

 Student Events and Activities

-Students shared overwhelmingly positive feedback after the event, describing it as “fun, exciting, and meaningful.”
-Many mentioned how much they enjoyed the chance to connect with others, learn about Vietnamese traditions in a hands-on way, and relive memories through childhood snacks and playful games.
+Students shared overwhelmingly positive feedback after the event, describing it as “fun, exciting, and meaningful”.
+Many mentioned how much they enjoyed the chance to connect with others, learn about Vietnamese traditions in a hands-on way, and relive fond memories through potluck and playful games.
+This heartfelt response shows that our gathering was more than just an event; it was a home away from home.

 Vietnamese Instructor